bazbt3/rssupdatemasto/README.md

 ### The configuration files you must create:
 * `masto_app_token.txt` - a file containing the Mastodon application token obtained from above.
 It must be only one line. **This token MUST remain secret from others**.
 (It is read from a separate file to give some portability to the code).
 * `masto_instance.txt` - a file containing the Mastodon instance address to post to - only one line.
 * `rsssource.txt` - a 2-line file containing the RSS feed address on the first line and hashtags (or other text) to post on the second line.
-The 'hashtags' line must include the \# character and no punctuation or special characters - the post displays this text exactly as entered.
+* When used for hashtags, line 2 must include the \# character and no punctuation or special characters - the post displays this text exactly as entered.
 * An example:
 ```
    https://reddit.com/r/spacebrowns.rss